NativeScript/plugins/packages/background-http/README.md

 var task = session.uploadFile(file, request);
 ```

-For multiple files or to pass additional data, use the multipart upload method.
+For multiple files or to pass additional data, use the `multipartUpload` method.
 All parameter values must be strings:

 ```js
 var params = [